oliviaigbinosa/pythonCode/README.md

+NAME: IGBINOSA OLIVIA OSARUGWE

+DEPARTMENT: COMPUTER SCIENCE

+COURSE: SEN 201

+MATRIC NUMBER: 24/14072

-Title: Hello World Python program
+TITLE: Hello World Python program

 Overview: this is a simple python code that prints " Hello, World! " to the console